Different Types of Restaurants: 14 Common Restaurant Categories

 Pop-ups are usually thematic, so you can get creative about the type of food you’ll serve depending on the theme, and charge an appropriate price point.

-One of the newer restaurant categories, the ghost restaurant found its way back into the spotlight recently due to COVID-19.
-Unlike other types of restaurants, ghost restaurants are set up for delivery only.
+One of the newer restaurant categories, the ghost restaurant, found its way back into the spotlight during the peak of the pandemic.
+Unlike other models of restaurants, ghost restaurants are set up for delivery only.
 Price points vary depending on the kind of food offered.

 Keep in mind that while you won’t need a seating area if you open a ghost restaurant, be sure to allocate ample space for parking so couriers can pick up delivery orders with ease.